"Cast from the Past"

 A rare, extra large oak stove, made by Detroit Stove Works, the Prince Oak Jewel stands 7' 2" high, with a 30" footprint and 21" firepot.
 Beautiful nickel trim and extension for extra heat on top.

 This Antique Stove: $5200.

 Additional photos of any stove are available on request.

 More Antique Stoves

-A huge box stove made by Howard Stove Co or Beaver Falls, PA, circa 1880, The Cantalope is 28" high, 20" wide, and 41" long with a 30" firebox.
+A large box stove made by Howard Stove Co or Beaver Falls, PA, circa 1880, the Cantalope is 28" high, 20" wide, and 41" long with a 30" firebox.
 Heavy cast, and fruit patterns on all sides.